 Meta-predicates may be defined inside objects and categories as any other predicate.
 A meta-predicate is declared using the meta_predicate/1 directive as described earlier in this section.
 When defining a meta-predicate, the arguments in the clause heads corresponding to the meta-arguments must be variables.
 All meta-arguments are called in the context of the object or category calling the meta-predicate.
-In particular, when sending a message that corresponds to a meta-predicate, the meta-arguments are called in the context of the object or category sending the meta-arguments are called in the context of the object or category sending the meta-arguments are called in the context of the object or category sending the message.
+In particular, when sending a message that corresponds to a meta-predicate, the meta-arguments are called in the context of the object or category sending the message.